 Young Innovators Academy, an early learning company on a mission to empower young learners to meet the challenges of an uncertain future, is pleased to announce the opening of a preschool servicing Fish hawk and nearby communities.

 “Our school is a joy-filled, student-centered program in which children explore real-world topics in a hands-on learning environment,” said VP of Operations Erika Seger.
-“The curriculum teaches children how to solve problems using creativity, critical thinking, and making things encouraging children to become confident and independent learners.
+“The curriculum teaches children how to solve problems using creativity, critical thinking, and making things.
+It encourages children to become confident and independent learners.

 University professors and early childhood practitioners developed the Young Innovators Academy Proprietary curriculum to help young children gain mastery of core subjects like math and language while also developing the skills, mindsets, and habits of lifelong learning.